NationalSecurityAgency/ghidra/DevGuide.md

 ## Setup Source Repository

-You may choose any directory for your working copy, but these instructions will assume you have cloned the source to `~/git/ghidra`.
+You may choose any directory for your working copy, however these instructions will assume you have cloned the source to `~/git/ghidra`.
 Be sure to adjust the commands to match your chosen working directory if different than suggested:

 ```bash